Connect with us

 FBI agents obtained an arrest warrant on June 5 and Peterson was immediately taken into custody.
 During a search of his home, agents found an an altered .22 caliber long rifle with a sawed-off buttstock and six magazines loaded with 60 rounds.

-While reviewing Peterson’s Instagram account, FBI agents found he had discussed plans to attack a gas station, according to prosecutors.
-They also discovered he had made a video in which he surveilled a grocery store to plan a future attack, and while in custody told a witness to hide or destroy it.
+While reviewing his Instagram account, FBI agents found he had discussed plans to attack a gas station, according to prosecutors.
+They also discovered he had made a video in which he surveilled a grocery store in preparation of a future attack, and while in custody he told a witness to hide or destroy it.

 On June 10, while searching Peterson’s home again, agents found a box which contained 11 aerosol containers and other ingredients to manufacture destructive devices.
 One of those containers was categorized as an improvised explosive device.